 How are Lampwork Beads made?

 I use lampwork beads a lot in my work, I pick them out especially by hand.
 But rather than just talk about the designs, let get into how they are made.
 Lampwork beads are unique as they are made by hand and out of molten glass.
 The technique used to make them is called lampworking, hence where the name comes from.
 Now-a-days, a torch is used to melt the glass, but the name originated from how artisans used to use oil lamp flames to melt the glass.
 Once the glass is melted, it is shaped and formed by blowing and the combination of tools and hand movements.
-In this process, there are usually multiple layers of class used to create the look the artist is going for.
+In this process, there are usually multiple layers of glass used to create the look the artist is going for.

 The process starts out by the artist torching small rods of glass.
 Once it is melted, it will be wound around a small metal rod called a “mandrel”.
 The mandrel is important because that is where the space will be made for the hole of the bead.
 The mandrel is also used to turn the bead and the artist uses gravity to their advantage to get the glass into the desired shape.